- Introdução à Mecânica Estrutural

 For humans, sound is best understood as the sensation, as detected by the ear, of very small rapid changes in the acoustic pressure p above and below a static value.
 This static value is the atmospheric pressure (about 100,000 pascals at sea level).
 This is hearing.
 The amplitude of the small pressure variations that can be detected by the human ear vary from roughly 20·10-6 Pa at the hearing threshold to 600 Pa for jet engine noise.
 The amplitude at normal speech levels is about 0.02 Pa.
 The values described here are often given on the logarithmic decibel scale, relative to the hearing threshold of 20·10-6 Pa (or 20 µPa), in units of dB SPL.
 The logarithmic scale follows naturally from how the human auditory system experiences loudness.
 The sound pressure level is defined as

-where is the average acoustic pressure and is the reference pressure commonly used in air.
+where is the root mean square (RMS) acoustic pressure measured and = 20 µPa is the reference pressure (also an RMS value) commonly used in air.
+In underwater acoustics 1 µPa is typically used as reference.

 Examples of the typical (broadband) sound pressure levels associated with different situations are given in the figure below.
 When specifying a level, it is important to specify the reference pressure, distance from the source, bandwidth measured, and possible weighting functions.
 As a rule of thumb, the level decreases by 6 dB each time the distance from a source is doubled.
 This is known as the inverse distance law.